R3000

+Description

 The MIPS 1 instruction set is small compared to those of the contemporary 80x86 and 680x0 architectures, encoding only more commonly used operations and supporting few addressing modes.
 Combined with its fixed instruction length and only three different types of instruction formats, this simplified instruction decoding and processing.
 It employed a 5-stage instruction pipeline, enabling execution at a rate approaching one instruction per cycle, unusual for its time.

+The architecture makes use of a branch delay slot.
+The compilers for the R3000 available from MIPS Computer Systems were typically able to fill the delay slot some 70 to 90 percent of the time.
+In some military applications, the figure was 75 to 80 percent occupied.

 This MIPS generation supports up to four co-processors.
 In addition to the CPU core, the R3000 microprocessor includes a Control Processor (CP), which contains a Translation Lookaside Buffer and a Memory Management Unit.
 The CP works as a coprocessor.
 Besides the CP, the R3000 can also support an external R3010 numeric coprocessor, along with two other external coprocessors.

 The R3000 CPU does not include level 1 cache.
 Instead, its on-chip cache controller operates external data and instruction caches of up to 256 KB each.
 It can access both caches during the same clock cycle.